-During the Cold War - and until the end of 1994 - the Beatenbucht barrier was occupied by Werkkompanie 9.
-This belonged to Reduit Brigade 21, which covered a large part of the Bernese Oberland.
+During the Cold War - and still until the end of 1994 - the Beatenbucht barrier was occupied.
+The facility belonged to Réduit Brigade 21, which covered a large part of the Bernese Oberland.

-During the war mobilisation exercises, the troops entered the installations directly.
-In addition to the rock works for anti-tank defence, the barricade included a roadblock with 47 steel girders and the associated depot (cavern).
+During the war mobilisation, exercises the troops entered the installations directly.
+In addition to the rock work with anti-tank gun and light machine gun, the barrage included a roadblock with steel beam barrage elements and barbed wire, stored in a small depot (cavern).

-Armed with 21 men, the facility was first armed with a 4.7 cm infantry cannon on pivot mount, later followed by a 4.7 cm anti-tank cannon 41 and in 1962 a 9 cm anti-tank cannon 50.
+Armed with 21 men, the facility was initially equipped with a 4.7 cm infantry cannon on pivot mount, which was later replaced by a 9 cm anti-tank cannon 50.

 With the end of the Cold War and the advent of GPS guided missiles, the facility was de-classified in 1999.